Customized 1031 Exchanges Sponsored by TOPAZ

 $2,500,000 of exchange proceeds, although the Manager may accept an investment of a lesser amount at their discretion.

-In order to help ensure TOPAZs interests are aligned with its investors, TOPAZ typically co-invests more than the industry average in its acquisitions alongside 1031 investors.
+In order to help ensure TOPAZs interests are aligned with its investors, TOPAZ typically co−invests via a TIC structure with more than the industry average in its acquisitions alongside its valued 1031 investors.

 What is a 1031 Exchange?
 The most common type of 1031 Exchange is used for real estate, likely due to the broad definition of what is considered “like-kind” for Real Estate (or Real Property) Exchanges.
 In general, any type of U.S. real property held by the client for productive use in a trade or business, or for investment purposes can be exchanged for more real property as long as the properties are of “like-kind”, regardless of grade or quality.
 For most 1031 Real Estate Exchanges, the taxable gain is due to a combination of the appreciation in value and the amount of depreciation taken over the period of time that it was owned by the client.
 Many investors like to see what kind of tax savings they can benefit from when they sell their investment property.

 *A 1031 exchange (which is listed under Section 1031 of the IRS code) is a like−kind exchange, according to the IRS.
 It is used by investors to buy and sell similar investments while postponing taxes on the profits generated along the way.
 According to the IRS, under the Tax Cuts and Jobs Act, Section 1031 now applies only to exchanges of real property and not to exchanges of personal or intangible property.